 You’ll find amazing dog apple treat recipes online, so research away and see what works best for your furry bestie.

 Some dog food and treats already contain kelp, so keep an eye out.
-But if you’re looking for a great pet fiber addition, check out the NaturVet Kelp Help Supplement Powder which contains the right amount for your furry pal.
+But if you’re looking for a great pet fiber addition, check out the NaturVet Kelp Help Supplement Powder on Amazon which contains the right amount for your furry pal.

 Always consult your vet before changing your puppy’s diet.